lancedb/tantivy-object-store/README.md

 # Tantivy Object Store
 This repo contains an implementation of a `tantivy::directory::Directory` using an `object_store::ObjectStore`.

-This implementation supports both read and write, but does not implement locking or file watch.
-The index building process is responsible for making sure that no two concurrent builder runs at the same time
+This implementation supports both read and write, but does not support locking or file watch.
+The index building process is responsible for making sure that there are no concurrent index writers.

 A few notable behavior differences from tantivy's directory implementations: